kakwa/dwm-desktop/README.md

 dwm-desktop
 ===========

-dwm 5.9 + configuration + mods + shell utilities
+dwm 6.1 + configuration + mods + shell utilities

 Description
 ===========

-dwm-desktop is a vanilla dwm 5.9 with a custom configuration, plus some shell wrappers.
+dwm-desktop is a modified dwm 6.1 with a custom configuration, plus some shell wrappers.

 License
 =======